 - The semi-flat felled seam:

 This version of the basic seam leaves no raw edges as they are turned in.
-It gives a finished edge on both sides.
+The flat felled seam gives a finished edge on both sides.
 It offers 100% fabric strength and it is nearly 100% waterproof.
 It does take a bit of extra fabric before overlapping the edges to finish the seam.
 Trim away any excess fabric to eliminate bunching or large bulky seams.

 Step three: Finishing off